-City needs to look at balance of highrise development and Experimental Farm research | CBC News
+City needs to look at balance of highrise development and experimental farm research | CBC News

 "The corridors that we're talking about really should have density.
 They're close to rapid transit, they're going to be close to LRT stations."

-Brockington said he hopes there will be more clarity when AAFC attends Wednesday's planning and housing committee meeting, which will be considering the 1081 Carling Ave. proposal again.
+Brockington said he hopes there will be more clarity when AAFC attends Wednesday's planning and housing committee meeting, which will be considering the Carling proposal again.

 "The benefits far outreach any of the negative impacts that would have by bringing that kind of density to this area."